Dmitry Steshin: Link to nationalists

 In 2011, Steshin was a witness in the murder case of lawyer Stanislav Markelov and journalist Anastasia Baburova, because he once worked for the same newspaper Novaya Gazeta, and was in contact with the killer, Nikita Tikhonov, a far-right Russian nationalist from the criminal group BORN (Battle Organization of Russian Nationalists, Russian: БОРН) who recruited Steshin to work for the magazine Russian Image and hid in Steshin's apartment in 2006 when he was wanted in connection with the murder of anti-fascist Alexander Ryukhin.
 Steshin and Tikhonov went camping together and lived for weeks in the same tent and Tikhonov testified that it was Steshin who put him in touch with the sellers of the weapons with which the crime was committed.

 Steshin also had close relations with nationalist Ilya Goryachev, leader of the group BORN "Russian Image" who was the godfather of Steshin's son.
 Steshin later appeared as a witness in court in Goryachev's trial.

-Serker Yakubkhanov, a journalist for the newspaper Current Time, has stated that there were nationalist and xenophobic motives in Steshin's materials about the Caucasus and Steshin has suggested entering nationality in the passport of every citizen.
+Serker Yakubkhanov, a journalist for the newspaper Current Time(Russian language subdomain of US-funded Radio Free Europe), has stated that there were nationalist and xenophobic motives in Steshin's materials about the Caucasus and Steshin has suggested entering nationality in the passport of every citizen.

 Steshin supports Russian irredentist aspirations in Northern Kazakhstan.